Create, edit and delete statuses in team-managed projects

 Statuses help people understand the state of a piece of work.
 They appear in many views across your Jira site, linked Atlassian products, and third-party apps.

-In Jira, your project comes with three default statuses:
+In Jira, your space comes with three default statuses:

 To do